We are open - safety is our top priority!

 Most discount plans also include benefits for prescriptions and vision and hearing services.
 You should keep in mind that discount plans are not insurance and do not provide the same level of coverage as insurance, so you may be better off with traditional insurance if you require extensive dental work.

 Even without insurance or a discount plan, most dentists offer payment and financing options that can help you manage the cost of dental services.
 One example is CareCredit, which is a popular medical credit provider that is accepted by hundreds of thousands of providers and facilities across the country.
-Some plans let you finance balances for up to 24 months with no interest as long as you pay the balance in full by the end of the promotional period.
-Most finance companies also offer long-term financing of up to 60 months for large balances.
+Most finance companies offer long-term financing of up to 60 months for large balances.
 Of course, financing is not without its drawbacks.
 You do have to go through a credit approval process to qualify.
 The interest, which normally averages between 15% to 20%, can also add significantly to the final cost of your care.

 AARP and other senior organizations are great places to look for information on discounts on professional services, including dentists, and insurance options geared toward seniors.